clk-project/clk/README.md

 It is meant to be *batteries included*, meaning we gathered all the stuff we wanted while creating various commands.

-Dogfooding in mind, the developpers are extensive users of click-project.
+Dogfooding in mind, the developers are extensive users of click-project.
 They like it and when something feels wrong, they just change it.

 # Why?

-* This is very related to argparse.
-Why not just use argparse?
+* This is very related to *argparse*.
+Why not just use *argparse*?

 See [Click - why?](https://click.palletsprojects.com/en/7.x/why/)